Metro North Mall: History

 Metro North Mall opened in September 1976, with 1.3 million sq. ft. of retail space that included 125 storefronts and 4 anchor stores on two levels.
-The center of the mall featured a beautiful 1980s-style center court area with a stage surrounded by a pool of water, which included four mini hot-air balloons suspended from the ceiling that floated up and down.
+The center of the mall featured a 1980s-style center court area with a stage surrounded by a pool of water, which included four mini hot-air balloons suspended from the ceiling that floated up and down.
 There was no designated "eatery" location in the mall, but the layout included a logical entertainment end which featured two restaurants (Dairy Queen and In-a-Tub), a six-screen AMC theater, and an arcade (Nickelodeon).
 The popularity of the mall increased during holiday season.
 At one point, the mall management organized usage of the parking trams from Worlds of Fun to influence customers to park further from the building.
 By 1990, many restaurants were built at the border of the mall's property and AMC built a second six-screen theater directly behind the mall.

 By 2000, the owners of the mall began development of a competing set of strip malls, Zona Rosa.
 They increased leases at Metro North, pushing clients to move to the new location.
 The former Montgomery Ward store closed in 2001.
 Both AMC theaters closed.
 JCPenney closed in mid-2008, in favor of opening two new stores.
 Dillard's converted to a clearance center in 2007, closing off the lower level of the store.
 Dillard's later left the mall in late 2008, in favor of a new location in nearby Zona Rosa.
-MC Sporting Goods operated as a junior anchor in part of the former Montgomery Ward store until it closed in March 2009.
-Macy's (which originally opened as The Jones Store) is the sole store.
+MC Sporting Goods operated as a junior anchor in part of the former Montgomery Ward store until it closed in March 2009; Macy's (which originally opened as The Jones Store) was the last store remaining.

 Plans for redeveloping the ailing shopping center via a partnership with Alberta Development Partners were released in 2007.
 It cited turning Metro North into an outdoor lifestyle center, although the plans fell through shortly after being released, due to the recession and death of mall owner Sherman Dreiseszun.
 In 2010, new redevelopment plans with MD Management Inc. surfaced, with intent to revitalize the shopping center that by this time had fallen to 17 percent occupancy with only one remaining anchor.
 These plans called for the majority of the present mall to be torn down and replaced by a smaller enclosed mall (rather than open-air shopping, as expected from the original developers), which will incorporate mixed uses in addition to the standard shopping mall.
 The redevelopment of the mall faced setbacks, but new announcements arose in May 2013 that MD Management Inc. was looking to raze the mall and replace it with a smaller, one-level enclosed mall featuring two anchor stores, due to demand for a viable enclosed mall to serve the Northland area.